Food & beverages, retail and franchising

 Current issues

-June 2022
+June 2023

 Food and beverages

 • There has been much debate and consumer concern over labeling and advertising in recent years.
-Recent attention has been given to what constitutes 'natural' food as, at the time of writing, there is not yet a clear legal or regulatory definition.
-The past four years have been marked by a sharp rise in the number of lawsuits filed that allege misrepresentation on labeling for 'natural' products, including food and other consumer goods like laundry detergents.
-In a recent case against The Coca-Cola Company, a consumer is suing the brand for advertising its berry Fanta beverage as containing 100% natural flavors, when it does in fact contain artificial flavoring.
+Recent attention has been given to what constitutes 'natural' food as, at present, there is no clear legal or regulatory definition.
+The past years have been marked by a sharp rise in the number of lawsuits filed that allege misrepresentation on labeling for 'natural' products, including food and other consumer goods like laundry detergents.

 • As a result, transparency is on the rise, as Miriam Guggenheim explains: “We're seeing a continued interest by consumers to learn more about their food.
 Companies are intending to be more transparent about their products, by stating what the ingredients are and where they come from.”
-This can, however, create new problems: “They are using more plain English and can come up against regulatory bodies if they aren't consistent with defined terms.”
+This can, however, create new problems: “They are using plainer English and can come up against regulatory bodies if they aren't consistent with defined terms.”

 Retail